-But for now we get to dance.
+For now we get to dance.
 Have a beautiful man in our arms.
 Feel his beard against yours.
 Feel the bass rattling your ribcage.

-And more importantly, hold your friends close.
+Hold your friends close.
 Hold them tight and dance.
 Love unabashedly.

 I try to remind myself it hasn’t been that long ago that police would invade gay bars to stop men from simply dancing together.
 It is easy to take the level of relative safety we enjoy now for granted.
 And many queer groups in many countries and cities are still not completely safe.
 Hell, is anybody completely safe?